mtiller/ModelicaBook/text/source/behavior/equations/equations.rst

 change during a simulation).

 At this point, you might be asking yourself why this unbalanced case would be useful?
-Again, we are getting ahead of ourselves here but one use case would be the conditional application of initial equations, *e.g.,*
+Again, we are getting ahead of ourselves here, but one use case would be the conditional application of initial equations, *e.g.,*